freealise/vocalise/README.md

 <p><b>TODO:</b><br/>
 - deterministic natural language parser (https://observablehq.com/@spencermountain/compromise-tags, https://github.com/lagodiuk/earley-parser-js, https://github.com/lagodiuk/decision-tree-js)<br/>
 - phoneme recognition (https://docs.opencv.org/3.4/d6/de2/tutorial_py_table_of_contents_ml.html, https://docs.opencv.org/3.4/d5/dc4/tutorial_adding_images.html)<br/>
-- shuffled flashcards combining into sentences (for formants/phonemes as by keyboard rows and columns, according to frequency to arrange by SSP; for words if facing up are a poetry set - practical, if down are solitaire / poker game - educational)<br/>
+- shuffled flashcards combining into sentences (for formants/phonemes as by keyboard rows and columns, according to frequency to arrange by SSP; for words if facing up are a poetry set - practical, if down are solitaire / poker game - educational)
+  stake money that can be won or lost according to in|correct answers<br/>
 - word tree / net from dict: first noun in description of same pos is parent, synonyms if parents of each other (or similar descriptions)<br/>

 - use https://concepticon.clld.org/parameters with LTWF<br/>